reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ### Task 3: Create a pipeline

+In this task, you will create a pipeline to automate data processing workflows.
+You’ll define the sequence of data transformation steps, configure the necessary components, and set up triggers for execution.
+This will streamline your data integration processes and improve efficiency in handling data tasks.
 A simple way to ingest data is to use a **Copy data** activity in a pipeline to extract the data from a source and copy it to a file in the lakehouse.

 1. Navigate back to the home page, on the **Home** page for your lakehouse, select **Data pipeline**.